-Learn how you can record voice clips inside the WhatsApp app on your iPhone and send them to a person or group.
-Additionally, we will show you how to listen to voice messages if you receive one and go over some troubleshooting tips in case you can’t do these things.
+Learn how you can record voice clips inside WhatsApp on your iPhone and send them to a person or group.
+Additionally, we’ll show you how to listen to voice messages if you receive one and go over some troubleshooting tips in case you can’t do these things.

 Send voice messages via WhatsApp on iPhone

-- Open WhatsApp and go inside a person or group chat.
+1) Open WhatsApp and go inside a chat.

 - Tap the new WhatsApp message notification or open the app and go inside the concerned chat.